 This system is an effective way to raise chickens that uses an effective tool that will help keep chickens cool in the summer and warm in the winter.
 The deep litter method will also give the chickens an additional food source but also, if kept dry, will keep the smell of ammonia down and coccidiosis and internal parasites at lower levels as well.

-Straw, sawdust and leaves and chicken manure are continually added until there is approximately 8-12 inches of litter.
+Straw, sawdust and leaves, and chicken manure are continually added until there are approximately 8-12 inches of litter.
 Many times, the large pens hold up to 250 birds.
 The area is cleaned out only once a year and the only ongoing maintenance is stirring the litter and adding to it.

 How Much Does it Cost to Build a Chicken House?

 This all depends on how big you want to make it!